 In order to recover, we must first believe that we can.

-Mrs Seema is a 44-year-old government employee from Punjab who was brought by her husband to an outpatient clinic.
-Although she had been trying to get her to the hospital for many months due to the difficulties she was experiencing in managing her daily routine.
-Seema had stopped going to work, would spend a lot of time collecting newspapers, boxes, waste materials.
-She would repeatedly count the washed clothes and utensils because she felt if she would not count these, then something bad would happen.
-To ease her anxiety she would continue to be involved in the compulsive behaviour.
-If she was stopped from doing this ritualistic behaviour then should become irritable and aggressive.
+Mrs. Seema is a 44-year-old government employee from Punjab, brought by her husband to an outpatient clinic.
+Although she had been trying to get her to the hospital for many months due to the difficulties.
+She was experiencing managing her daily routine.
+Seema had stopped going to work.
+She would spend a lot of time collecting newspapers, boxes, and waste materials.
+She would repeatedly count the washed clothes and utensils, because she felt if she would not count these, then something terrible would happen.
+To ease her anxiety, she would continue to be involved in compulsive behavior.
+If she was stopped from doing this ritualistic behavior.
+She becomes irritable and aggressive.

-She has two school-going children who demanded attention and time from their mother but because of illness she was unable to provide this; consequently, her relationship with them suffered.
+She has two school-going children who demanded attention and time from their mother. but because of illness, she could not provide this.
+Consequently, her relationship with them suffered.

 Based on the clinical assessment and history provided by the family.
 Seema was advised that her diagnosis was that of Obsessive-Compulsive Disorder.
 It took some time for her to accept that her symptoms and experiences were the outcomes of a mental health condition.
 Above all the family and patient were educated about OCD.
 How it results in difficulties in her ability to manage her day-to-day responsibilities towards work and her family.
 Psychological Therapy – Exposure and response prevention was initiated with her in an outpatient clinic.
 She would come once a week.
 Gradually, two sessions in the week started where Seema would come with her family for therapy.

 These therapy sessions were further carried out at her home.
 Where a therapist from the hospital would go on home visits.
 She is maintaining well for 2 years now.
 The family has observed changes in her behavior.